 Why is this interesting?
 For writers of satire blogs like me it's great news.
 Christofferson's brainchild, Mormons and Gays, is a veritable treasure trove of material.
 Beginning with this quote on its homepage:

---But also because, Christofferson, who has a gay brother, seems to consider himself progressive because he advocates being "civil" in our discourse about homosexuality--thus driving home how unbelievably clueless the Brethren continue to be on this issue.
+"The experience of same-sex attraction is a complex reality for many people."a--But also because, Christofferson, who has a gay brother, seems to consider himself progressive because he advocates being "civil" in our discourse about homosexuality--thus driving home how unbelievably clueless the Brethren continue to be on this issue.

 LDS Church Asking Mormons for Input on Temple Garments